superphy/gamechanger/docs/manuscript.md

 Bareilly|87|436
 Newport|226|360

 :Table 6.
-The number of pan-genome regions that were universally present and absent, as well as statistically over- or under-represented in comparison to all other genomes, within the 4870 subspecies enterica genomes of this study.
+The number of pan-genome regions that were universally present and absent, as well as statistically over- or under-represented in comparison to all other genomes, within the ten most abundant serotypes within the 4870 subspecies enterica genomes of this study.